veritone/veritone-sdk/packages/veritone-csp-generator/README.md

 This package exports functions that help you generate a query to core-search-server from a Cognitive Search Profile.
 A CSP is a structured JSON document that describes what you are looking for across multiple engine categories.

-Every engine category has it's own data structure for describing "what" you are looking for.
+Every engine category has its own data structure for describing "what" you are looking for.
 By joining together the engine category data structures with a CSP, we can describe how to find data across multiple cognitive engines using boolean logic.

 ## Use